-- 2.24 Neighbourhood plans can be prepared by town and parish councils and, where parish councils do not exist, organisations designated as neighbourhood forums. - 2.25 Following the successful conclusion of a statutory preparation process (including public consultation, examination, and local referendum), the Borough Council must

-- adopt a neighbourhood plan alongside its own Local Plans as part of the statutory development plan for the borough. - 2.26 As explained at paragraphs 29 and 30 of the NPPF, neighbourhood planning gives communities the power to develop a shared vision for their area, but that neighbourhood plans must not promote less development than set out in strategic policies for the area, or undermine those strategic policies. - 2.27 The NPPF also clarifies that once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently. - 2.28 At present, there are two 'made' (approved following referendum) neighbourhood plans; these are the Hawkhurst Neighbourhood Development Plan, adopted March 2018, which was subject to a minor, non-material modification, approved in April 2020, and the Lamberhurst Neighbourhood Development Plan, adopted October 2021. - 2.29 At the time of writing, ten other parishes (Benenden, Brenchley & Matfield, Capel, Cranbrook & Sissinghurst, Goudhurst, Horsmonden, Lamberhurst, Paddock Wood, Pembury and Sandhurst) have approval for Neighbourhood Areas, which is the initial stage in the preparation of a neighbourhood plan.
-Plan preparation in each case is at a different stage, with the most advanced being the Benenden and the Goudhurst neighbourhood plans, which have recently been successful at examination and will, if agreed by the Council's Cabinet, proceed to referendum in February 2022.
-Sandhurst Parish Council had previously indicated that a neighbourhood plan is not being progressed, although it is understood that this position may change. - 2.30 For an up-to-date picture of the progress of neighbourhood plans see (view information on neighbourhood plans on the Council's website). - 2.31 The Council has been liaising closely with, and providing appropriate assistance where possible to, the groups preparing neighbourhood plans, and will continue to do so throughout their preparation.
+- 2.24 Neighbourhood plans can be prepared by town and parish councils and, where parish councils do not exist, organisations designated as neighbourhood forums. - 2.25 Following the successful conclusion of a statutory preparation process (including public consultation, examination, and local referendum), the Borough Council must adopt a neighbourhood plan alongside its own Local Plans as part of the statutory development plan for the borough. - 2.26 As explained at paragraphs 29 and 30 of the NPPF, neighbourhood planning gives communities the power to develop a shared vision for their area, but that neighbourhood plans must not promote less development than set out in strategic policies for the area, or undermine those strategic policies. - 2.27 The NPPF also clarifies that once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently. - 2.28 At present, there is one 'made' (approved following referendum) neighbourhood plan; this is The Hawkhurst Neighbourhood Plan.
+This was made in March 2018.
+It has also been the subject of a minor, non-material modification, approved in April 2020. - 2.29 At the time of writing, ten other parishes (Benenden, Brenchley & Matfield, Capel, Cranbrook & Sissinghurst, Goudhurst, Horsmonden, Lamberhurst, Paddock Wood, Pembury and Sandhurst) have approval for Neighbourhood Areas, which is the initial stage in the preparation of a neighbourhood plan.
+Plan preparation in each case is at a different stage, with the most advanced being the Benenden, Lamberhurst, and then Goudhurst neighbourhood plans.
+Sandhurst Parish Council had previously indicated that a neighbourhood plan is not being progressed, although it is understood that this may change in due course. - 2.30 For an up-to-date picture of the progress of neighbourhood plans see (view information on neighbourhood plans on the Council's website). - 2.31 The Council has been liaising closely with, and providing appropriate assistance where possible to, the groups preparing neighbourhood plans, and will continue to do so throughout their preparation.